lm2r/lmrun/README.md

 - Global network of multiple clouds for better availability and cheaper compute
 - Open stack: work with any tool or framework on cloud-agnostic infrastructure
 - No data lock-in: free or low-cost egress bandwidth for high throughput
-- Deploy on hyperscalers (AWS) for enterprise-grade integrations and services
+- Expand hyperscaler accounts (AWS) to outsource AI compute

-> Thanks to SkyPilot, LMRun delivers agile AI computing.
+> LMRun integrates SkyPilot clusters and multiple clouds into a single environment.

 ## Quickstart
 1. Set up your [local environment](#local-environment).